-Michael Rohd is founding artistic director of the 18 year old national ensemble-based Sojourn Theatre.
+Michael Rohd co-leads the Center for Performance and Civic Practice.
+He is also founding artistic director of the 19 year old national ensemble-based Sojourn Theatre.
 In 2015, he received an Otto Rene Castillo award for Political Theater and The Robert Gard Foundation Award for Excellence.
-He is an Institute Professor at Arizona State University’s Herberger Insititute for Design & Art and is is author of the widely translated book Theatre for Community, Conflict, and Dialogue.
-He leads the Center for Performance and Civic Practice where current initiatives include The Catalyst Initiative, Civic Body & Learning Labs.
+He is an Institute Professor at Arizona State University’s Herberger Institute for Design & Art and is is author of the widely translated book Theatre for Community, Conflict, and Dialogue.
 He was the 2013-2016 Doris Duke Artist-in-Residence at Lookingglass Theater Company in Chicago.

-Recent/Current projects include collaborations &/or productions with Steppenwolf Theater, Bush Foundation, Lincoln Center, Singapore Drama Educators Association, Americans for the Arts, Nashville’s MetroArts, ArtPlace, Cleveland Public Theater, Catholic Charities USA, Cook Inlet Housing Authority Alaska, ASU/Gammage & Goodman Theater.
+Recent and current projects include collaborations and productions with Goodman Theater, Bush Foundation, Lincoln Center, Singapore Drama Educators Association, Americans for the Arts, Nashville’s MetroArts, ArtPlace, Cleveland Public Theater, Catholic Charities USA, Cook Inlet Housing Authority Alaska, ASU/Gammage, and Steppenwolf Theater.